 A. Formal training sessions are posted on www.meetup.com/assentworks.
 Please be aware that scheduled training on any machine may not be offered on a scheduled basis.
-Please contact Emelia Nyarku at email@example.com or firstname.lastname@example.org if you are looking for specific training.
+Please send an email to email@example.com if you are looking for training on a specific machine.
 Members can also request training on an informal basis.
 The process involves an interested member requesting help via the email discussion list or send your inquiry to firstname.lastname@example.org.

 Q. I don’t know how to operate ANY machines!
 I can’t become a member, can I?